European Banking Federation

 9 Nov 2022 · Green Deal/COP27 presentation

-Meeting with Axel Voss (Member of the European Parliament, Shadow rapporteur) and
+Meeting with Axel Voss (Member of the European Parliament, Shadow rapporteur) and EUROPEAN TRADE UNION CONFEDERATION and

 7 Nov 2022 · Corporate Sustainability Due Diligence